 - Prompting insights: Does the small business coach ask you a lot of questions that give you "a-ha" moments of insight and growth?
 Part of a coach's job is to help you understand yourself, what you want from your business, and where you may be sabotaging your own success.

 - Challenging: Does the coach challenge you to step up to your greatness, to be accountable for getting things done?
 Or does the coach let you get away with being less than you want to be?

 - Availability: Is the coach available to work with you, when you want and as often as you want?
 Some coaches only have daytime hours, while others only work evenings and weekends.
 Is the coach available via email between scheduled sessions?

 - Fees and programs: Does the coach discuss their fees with you clearly?
 Are you clear about what you'll get for the price you'll pay?

-Choosing the right coach for you will lead to a productive and inspiring relationship.
+Choosing the right consultant or coach for you will lead to a productive and inspiring relationship.
 Take your time and do your homework, and you'll certainly find the right coach for you.

 copyright © 2009, by Karyn Greenstreet.
 All rights reserved.